How to Deal With High Risk Orders On Shopify?

 How To Cancel An Order As Fraudulent?

-The follow-up actions would be needed depending on the state of the order while you are cancelling it,
+The follow-up actions would be needed depending on the state of the order while you are canceling it,

 |State of order||Follow-up Actions|